-www.st-andrews.ac.uk/subjects/sustainable-development gsd@st-andrews.ac.uk
+☑ www.st-andrews.ac.uk/subjects/sustainable-development gsd@st-andrews.ac.uk

-You begin this year by discussing conceptual frameworks and approaches that can promote sustainable development (conservation science regulation) and the strengths of various solutions (for example, technological, personal, community).
-You will then focus on 'tools for action', the challenge of turning sustainable development from theory into practice.
+The second year offers a more in-depth understanding of how to achieve sustainability.
+You begin this year by discussing conceptual frameworks and approaches that can promote sustainable development (e.g. conservation science regulation, market-based approaches, planning) and the strengths of various solutions (for example, technological, personal, community).
+You will then focus on 'tools for action', the challenge of turning sustainable development from theory into practice (e.g. environmental reporting, spatial analysis, participatory tools, economic valuation, marine protected areas).

 These years comprise a mix of core and optional courses.
-In addition to options available within the School (for example, global health disparities, green politics, blue governance, extractive environments, and urban sustainability), the unique structure of the Sustainable Development programme also gives you access to modules in several other Schools across the University.
-You will have the opportunity to be trained in highlevel research skills, equipping you to carry out your own research project guided by one-on-one supervision.
+In addition to options available within the School (e.g. global health disparities, green politics, blue economy, nature-based solutions, sustainable consumption, power/identity, extractive environments, catchment management, urban sustainability), the unique programme gives you access to modules in several other Schools.
+You will be trained in high-level research skills, equipping you to carry out your own research project guided by one-on-one supervision.
+You will explore in more detail methods such as advanced skills in qualitative methods, remote sensing and GIS, physical sciences and field methods, as well as theories and debates in geography.